robusta-dev/robusta/docs/setup-robusta/installation/dev-setup.rst

 Developing Playbooks Locally
 ---------------------------------

-Follow the instructions for local development above.
-Then edit ``deployment/playbooks/active_playbooks.yaml`` to add the local path to your custom playbooks.
-For example:
+1. Create a local dev environment with the instructions above

+2. Edit ``deployment/playbooks/active_playbooks.yaml`` to reference a custom playbook directory, as follows:

 .. code-block::